Techzune/FarmMachine/README.md

 # FarmMachine, a Spigot Minecraft plugin
-Plant and harvest crops with an Observer, a sign, and a chest!
+Plant and harvest crops with an Observer, a Sign, and a Chest

 ## Installation
 *Designed for Spigot 1.13.2+*